Upcoming Dates:

 Japan is such a cool surf destination if you have the required spot and language knowledge to make a trip happen.
 The diversity of waves in the region we are going to combined with the rural landscapes, delicious food and the truly unique Japanese culture will leave a life long impact on you.

 I deliberately haven’t named the region here, but we’ll be going in late Summer when the weather and water is extremely warm (as in warmer than Bali) and swells are consistent due to Typhoon activity out in the Pacific ocean.
-This one is aimed at Novice and Lower Intermediate Level and I’ll be doing my best to get you uncrowded sessions where you can focus on building confidence and improving your turns with a higher wave count.
-The coastlines are full of nooks and crannies, so if some spots are too big and challenging, there are usually several more mellow options, which is a real luxury and makes scoring the right waves for your level a lot easier.
+This camp is aimed at Novice and Lower Intermediate Level and the focus will be on building confidence and improving your turns with a higher wave count.

 Surfing aside, this trip could easily be a stand alone food and culture tour!
 Walk the neon alleys of the city on balmy nights, explore peaceful fishing villages, cool off in fresh mountain streams, find waves hidden down rice paddy roads….and experience all the quirkiness that is Japan on a daily basis.
 Shinto Shrines, Castle Ruins, Electrical Stores, Samurai Villages, Pachinko Parlours, Green Tea Plantations and Izakaya restaurants are all there to be experienced.

-On the surfing front I’ll be coaching you in the water often, but video analysis will also be part of the daily plan.
-You can expect to surf quiet beachbreaks and coves, gentle cobblestone reef rivermouths and perhaps some sand bottom point-breaks too.
-There are also an abundance of reefbreaks that tend to be a bit more challenging, but we may give them a go if the waves end up being a good match for the level of the group.
+On the surfing front I’ll be coaching you in the water often, but video analysis will also be part of the plan.
+You can expect to surf beachbreaks, coves, and gentle cobblestone reef rivermouths.

 If at present you aren’t content with your surfing level, this week of coaching will give you a strong sense of progress, autonomy and hope for the future.
 The Japanese surf culture is a breath of fresh air and seems to be less about the image and more about continuous improvement.
-3 restorative yoga sessions are also included during our down times, so overall this will be an adventure that is food for the soul and highly rejuvenating.
-Step outside the norm.
+Overall this will be an adventure that is food for the soul and highly rejuvenating.
+A step outside the norm.

 Japan Surf Camp Highlights